Stability of Kernel Sheaves Associated to Rank One Torsion-Free Sheaves: Slope Stability of Kernel Sheaves

 With this in mind, it is natural to ask whether Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} extends to higher ranks.
-In other words, is the Lazarsfeld-Mukai sheaf associated to a sufficiently positive, globally-generated, torsion-free, $\mu_{H}$-stable sheaf also $\mu_{H}$-stable?
+In other words, the kernel sheaf associated to a sufficiently positive, globally generated, torsion-free, $\mu_{H}$-stable sheaf also $\mu_{H}$-stable?
 As noted in the introduction, \cite{butler1994}*{Theorem 1.2} gives such a result for curves.
 As far as the author knows, there are no such results in higher dimensions.
 Furthermore, as stated in Remark \ref{remark:howGoodIsBound}, the bound on $h^{0}(\mathscr{E})$ from Proposition \ref{proposition:boundOnSections} is close to optimal.
-For this reason, if we were to try to generalize the method of Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} to higher ranks, we would need more control over quotient sheaf $\mathscr{O}_{X}^{\oplus h^{0}(\mathscr{E})}/\mathscr{N}$.
-In fact, an improved analysis of this quotient (technically a variant of it) is how Butler is able to obtain a higher rank result for curves~\cite{butler1994}*{Lemma 1.9}.
+For these reasons, if we were to try to generalize the method of Theorem \ref{theorem:lazarsfeldMukaiSheavesAreStable} to higher ranks, we would need more control over quotient sheaf $\mathscr{O}_{X}^{\oplus h^{0}(\mathscr{E})}/\mathscr{N}$.
+Morally, an improved analysis of this quotient is how Butler is able to obtain a higher rank result for curves~\cite{butler1994}*{Lemma 1.9}.
+A similar analysis is done in \cite{trivedi2010} in the case of line bundles on $\mathbb{P}^{n}$.

-Either way, in an upcoming article, the author gives partial results for stability of Lazarsfeld-Mukai sheaves associated to a $\mu_{H}$-stable, globally-generated, torsion-free sheaf (of arbitrary rank) on some Fano varieties.
+Either way, in an upcoming article, the author gives partial results for stability of kernel sheaves associated to a $\mu_{H}$-stable, globally generated, torsion-free sheaves (of arbitrary rank) on Del Pezzo surfaces.
 That article uses a completely different method based on Bridgeland stability.